Feature Space Exploration For Planning Initial Benthic AUV Surveys: Informative Path Planning by Exploring the Feature Space

-For the planner to sample informative areas, the reward function needs to encourage visits to features that are different to collected features.
+For the planner to sample informative areas, the reward function needs to encourage visits to features that are different to already collected features.
 A reward function based on the Mahalanobis distance between features is used.
-The Mahalanobis distance \cite{Mahalanobis1936} measures the distance between two points in multivariate space.
+The Mahalanobis distance \citep{Mahalanobis1936} measures the distance between two points in multivariate space.
 If the variables are correlated and scaled (as is the case for an autoencoder), the Euclidean distance does not produce meaningful distances, whereas the Mahalanobis distance accounts for possible correlations and scaling differences among the dimensions of the feature vectors.
-The Mahalanobis distance is given by:
+This method is adaptable to any distance measure.